dblanque/pdns-recursor-scripts/README.md

 	use_ipbl = true, -- If you want to postresolve with IPBL files (.list|.txt) in the ipbl.d directory }
 ```
-To whitelist domains create a `/etc/powerdns/pdns-recursor-scripts/conf.d/dnsbl_whitelist.txt` file with one domain per line.

 # RE-LOADING DNSBL/IPBL